omgunjal/Wafer-Fault-Detection/README.md

 # Wafer-Fault-Detection
-Wafer Fault Detection: This project detects whether an electronic wafer has any fault or not based on the sensor data collected in the production line.
+Wafer Fault Detection: This project detects whether an electronic wafer has any fault or not based on the sensor data collected at the production line.